logankeyes1212/liri-node-app/README.md

 If you choose do-what-it-says, liri will give you something of its choice.

 I used these node library's
-Dot env
+Dot env,
-spotify api
+spotify api,
-fs
+fs,
-inquirer
+inquirer,
-axios
+axios,
-moment
+moment,

 There was 3 api's used
-spotify
+spotify,
-omdb
+omdb,
-bands in town
+bands in town,

 video tour of how app works
 https://youtu.be/Sg9ZMeZbi5Y